Mortimer333/Dito/documentation/INJECTABLES.md

 ### `dito-inject`
 ##### Default behaviour
 Dito comes with predefined custom node `dito-inject`.
-As you have seen it is used to mark where library should inject code provide inside the tag (between opening and closing tags).
+As you have seen it is used to mark where library should inject code provided inside the tag (between opening and closing tags).
 It can be used without any `package`:
 ```html
 <h1 class="hero-title">
   <dito-inject></dito-inject>